thousandbrainsproject/tbp.ultrasound_perception/README.md

 - Stop the Monty experiment (if it hasn't terminated on it's own already) + start it again with the above command
 - Press the "Reset step counter" button in the iPad app
 - Click two captures → Infer!

+When collecting a dataset (either for offline model learning or inference purposes):
+- After each experiment, make sure you move the stored images to an appropriate directory (e.g. based on the name of the object just scanned).